 Many web servers allow you to restrict access to a web site on a per user basis via a process called basic authentication.
 ProblemTracker has been designed with this in mind, allowing you to limit access to any function by using the web server's built-in security mechanism.

-Note that the following table assumes that the software development workgroup (ptdev) of ProblemTracker has been installed.
-For the web site development workgroup, substitute "ptweb" where "ptdev" appears. rootDir is the web server root directory where the ProblemTracker content and program files were installed (for example C:\Inetpub\wwwroot or C:\Netscape\SuiteSpot\Docs).
+Note that the following table assumes that a workgroup named pteval, the Evaluation Workgroup, has been installed.
+For your workgroup, substitute your workgroup name where "pteval" appears. rootDir is the web server root directory where the ProblemTracker content and program files were installed (by default, C:\Inetpub\wwwroot\ProblemTracker).

 Setting Web Server Security